langleyfoxall/eloquent-report-generator/README.md

 # Eloquent Report Generator

-This package can be used to generates reports from Eloquent models in many formats, such as CSV, PDF, Markdown, and HTML.
+This package can be used to generate reports from Eloquent models in many formats, such as CSV, PDF, Markdown, and HTML.

 ## Installation